Witty

 Link courtesy of Mikko Hyppönen/F-Secure

-There used to be a technical analysis of Witty, from Matthew Murphy, but it seems to be gone.
-It was also worth a read, if you didn't mind slogging through code.
+Here’s a technical analysis of Witty, from Matthew Murphy.
+It is also worth a read, if you didn’t mind slogging through code.

 Leave a Reply